w3nest/mkdocs-ts/doc/assets/tutorials.basics.md

 **One Improbable Step**

 As we embark on this journey, expect the unexpected—and maybe even a bit of fun!
 Let’s turn the improbable into the delightful as we organize chaos into structure.
+Ready?
+Trigger the <i class='fas fa-hat-wizard'></i> mode from the side navigation panel.

 >  *"There is a theory which states that if ever anyone discovers exactly what the Universe is for and why it is here, it
 > will instantly disappear and be replaced by something even more bizarre and inexplicable."*